S&P 500 Back To All-Time High

 That could indicate that a FED cut will be a ‘buy the rumour, sell the fact’ event.

-coupled with earnings, will likely shape market direction, and the balance of probability suggests investors should expect choppy consolidation.
+The FED interest rate decision this week, coupled with earnings, will likely shape market direction, and the balance of probability suggests investors should expect choppy consolidation.

 The Business Cycle Explained Simply